 "Get out of your bubble!"

-Elisa D'Este, head of the scientific core facility for optical microscopy on his story in life sciences - an interview.
+Elisa D'Este, head of the scientific core facility for optical microscopy on her story in life sciences - an interview.

 What first got you interested in science?

 There was no ‘Aha!’ moment.
 I come from a family that has quite a strong scientific background, with my mom being a physicist and math teacher, my dad an engineer and my sister a chemist.
 Biology was somehow missing in the mix.
 I have always been curious and I love to be in nature, observing something and trying to understand why something happens.
 It was also partly chance: I once read a leaflet on biotechnology and was so fascinated that I wanted to study it.

 Where did you train and what did you train in?

 At the University of Trieste in Italy, which is also in the region of my hometown.
 I did my Bachelor’s in Biotechnology, my Master’s in Medical Biotechnology with a focus on Nanobiotechnology and finally my PhD in Nanotechnology.
 It was a slow move from bio to nano.
 During my postdoc in Göttingen at the MPI for Biophysical Chemistry, I kind of took a step back towards biology again to get where I am at now.
 Biology at the nanoscale.